niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

     o Exporter
       - Replace the Tri Stripper with a new version. o The old version had some bugs which came when compiled with VS 2005.
+      - Fix issues with transforms on exporting with extra nodes and for collision meshes

       0.2
       -----